Fryrvo/MakeX-2023/README.md

 have a mix of .mblock and python script

+# note
 Program use Mblox and vs studio code
+IMPORTAN
+this is archive and i will not update or improve anytings

 # term of use
 You may use my code and modify but please credit me and do not claim the credit your self